Q. Who are you?

 Q. Can you link to my blog?

 A. Maybe.
 If I like it or have good reason to, I will.
-If not, don’t cut yourself.
-It’s not healthy.

 1. Raymond Carver was quite the reviser… but some would credit Gordon Lish as much as Carver himself for what we know today as his “complete works.”
 Is this erroneous?
 Mostly.
 Is it a detriment to your quip?
 Nope.
 Might it be of interest to you?
 I’d think so, go look into how much things changed in the final few edits if you don’t already know.